-There are four basic evacuation options for persons with disabilities.
+There are four basic evacuation options for persons with disabilities:

-For false or needless alarms or an isolated and contained fire, a person with a disability may not have to evacuate.
-The decision to evacuate will be made by the Columbia Fire Department (CFD).
-The CFD will tell the individual their decision or relay the information via the University of Missouri Police Department (MUPD).
+For false or needless alarms or an isolated and contained fire, persons with disabilities might not have to evacuate.
+The Columbia Fire Department will decide if evacuation is necessary and relay that message directly to the individual with a disability or via the University of Missouri Police Department.

-Persons using wheelchairs or other similar mobility aids should stay in place, or move to an area of refuge with their assistant when the alarm sounds.
-The evacuation assistant should then proceed to the evacuation assembly point outside the building and tell CFD or MUPD the location of the person with a disability.
-If the person with a disability is alone, s/he should phone emergency services at 911 before leaving her/his worksite to tell Emergency Services which area of refuge s/he is going to use.
+In the event of a tornado, elevators will remain in use and can be used by those with mobility impairments.
+However, in fire emergencies, elevators should not be used.
+Persons using wheelchairs or other mobility aids should ideally stay in place, or move to an area of refuge with an evacuation assistant when the alarm sounds.
+The evacuation assistant should then proceed to the evacuation assembly point outside the building and tell personnel from the Columbia Fire Department or MU police the location of the person with a disability.
+If persons with a disability are alone, they should phone emergency services at 911 before leaving their worksite and report which area of refuge they are going to use.

 If a stair landing is chosen as the area of refuge, please note that many campus buildings have relatively small stair landings and wheelchair users are advised to wait until the heavy traffic has passed before entering the stairway.

 Stairway evacuation of wheelchair users should be conducted by trained professionals such as fire fighters.
 Only in situations of extreme danger should untrained people attempt to evacuate wheelchair users.
 Moving a wheelchair down stairs is never safe.